-of this Official Statement.
-The Bank of New York Mellon is the Trustee for the Bonds, including the 2023 Series B-1 Bonds.
+The 2023 Series D Bonds will mature on the date and in the amount set forth on the inside cover page of this Official Statement.
+The Bank of New York Mellon is the Trustee for the Bonds, including the 2023 Series D Bonds, and is the Tender Agent for the 2023 Series D Bonds.

-The 2023 Series B-1 Bonds will be dated the date of delivery thereof and will be issued as fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
-Interest on the 2023 Series B-1 Bonds will accrue from their dated date and be payable on May 1 and November 1 in each year, commencing May 1, 2024, and on any redemption date or mandatory tender date, at the rates per annum set forth on the inside cover pages of this Official Statement.
-Interest on the 2023 Series B-1 Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.
+The 2023 Series D Bonds will be dated the date of delivery thereof and will be issued as fully registered bonds in denominations of \$5,000 or in denominations of any whole multiple thereof.
+The 2023 Series D Bonds will bear interest from their dated date to but excluding November 1, 2028 (the "2023 Series D Term Rate Term") at the fixed rate set forth on the inside cover page of this Official Statement.
+During the 2023 Series D Term Rate Term, interest on the 2023 Series D Bonds will accrue from their dated date and be payable on May 1 and November 1 in each year, commencing May 1, 2024, and on any earlier redemption date or mandatory tender date.
+See "Tender of 2023 Series D Bonds" and "Redemption Provisions for the 2023 Series D Bonds" below.
+Interest on the 2023 Series D Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.